-Elecampane plant has its roots in Roman and Greek myths. furthermore, it’s also where this plant derives its name.
+Elecampane plant has its roots in Roman and Greek myths. furthermore, it’s also where this plant derives its name from.

 The Elecampane is famed for its various health benefits and uses.
 The whole plant has various uses in treating different ailments.

 This flower is a perfect gift for those who are born under the rulership of Mercury in the sign of Virgo and Gemini.

 In this blog we’ll explore this fascinating plant using its myths, its astrological correspondence and the benefits and finally look into beliefs surrounding this plant.

 The scientific name of the Elecampane flower is Inula Helenium and the name suggests some kind of connection with the story of Helen of Troy.